ccamara/carloscamara-hugo/content/en/post/2020/2020-04-01-covid-lessons-data-science/index.md

 As a result, it is no wonder that most infographics and dashboards worldwide rely on the same data sources.
 It seems a sensible decision: not only we get data which is ready to use, but we do it from trustful sources.
 And yet, as I will argue, it is because of that reason that most of them are wrong.
 But what could possibly go wrong?

-## Lesson 2: Don't take data too seriously
+## Consideration 2: Don't take data too seriously

 Now that we know where to get the data from, there is something we have to be aware of: by relying on data generated by others we have not solved the (main) problem of data gathering, we have simply transferred the responsibility to somebody else, but someone still has to deal with what we have been trying to avoid.
 And, surprise, not every country gathers the data in the same way.

 Take the case of the most basic and crucial question: **how are the number of confirmed cases defined**.
 Since COVID-19's symptoms are very similar to those of influenza and the only way to know if someone is infected by it is by testing positive in the tests[^covid-tests].
 This seems a great definition: we have an objective test which is same the for everyone and all countries seem to use the same criteria.
 Unfortunately, those tests require equipment which is scarce (compared to the current worldwide demand), can only be made in hospitals, and require up to two days to get the results.
-Therefore, there are many other scenarios that are not considered within this test, such as those shown in figure 2a.
-So yes, every government provides that figure, yet all of them are much lower than the real figure.
+Therefore, there are many other scenarios that are not considered within this test, such as those shown in figure 2a. **So yes, every government provides that figure, yet all of them are much lower than the real figure.
 How much lower?
-There is no way to know.
+There is no way to know.**

 {{< figure src="img/iceberg.png" title="Confirmed figures ≠ actual figures.
 There are many more cases than the official ones.
 How many more?
 We can't possibly know" numbered="true" lightbox="true" >}}

 Let's focus on another example: **the number of deaths by COVID 19**.
 Apparently, this should be easier.
 Every country keeps a record on the number of deaths per day and its cause of death, so it should be easy to filter those who died from COVID-19 amongst all the possible causes.
 Well, no. As we have seen, if we can't define with precision the number of people who are infected by COVID-19, we will not be able to know the number of people who have died as a result of it.

-But it can be even trickier if we consider that every country has different criteria on how they count the number of deaths[^pais-muertos-covid].
+But it can be even trickier if we consider that every country has different criteria on how they count the number of deaths of people who were tested positive[^pais-muertos-covid].
 Take the case of UK's definition:

 >  The figures on deaths relate in almost all cases to patients who have died in hospital and who have tested positive for COVID-19.[...]
 These figures do not include deaths outside hospital, such as those in care homes, except as indicated above.[^uk-deaths]

 So, again: real figures are much higher than those reported, no matter which country made the measurements.
 All of them are wrong.
 Some people argue that governments do not want to provide real figures not to create even more social alarm, lose popularity with their voters or even to look better than other countries.
-However, often the simpler answer is the most probable one[^occam], so it is not that governments want to hide information from us, it is just that no country has the means to face this outbreak, nor to mention to take accurate metrics.
-And here lies another drama of COVID-19 that goes beyond the personal tragedy: no country in the world is prepared for the stress test that COVID-19 represents.
+However, often the simpler answer is the most probable one[^occam]: it is not that governments want to hide information from us, it is just that no country has the means to face this outbreak, nor to mention to take accurate metrics. **And here lies another drama of COVID-19 that goes beyond the personal tragedy: no country in the world is prepared for the stress test that COVID-19 represents.**

 ![](img/conspiracy-mulder.gif)